-Several MAN A22 buses, formerly operated by SMRT Buses, have been sold to private bus operators in 2021.
+Several MAN A22 buses, formerly operated by SMRT Buses, were sold to private bus operators in 2021.

 These buses were formerly part of the COMET MAXI fleet, specifically retrofitted for use as COVID-19 patient transporters.
 Twenty such MAN A22 buses underwent conversion works.